-The project team will conduct rigorous research and analysis of existing best practices among authorities having jurisdiction (AHJs) throughout California to design streamlined solar permitting packages ideally structured for AHJs nationwide.
-The goal is to provide standardized and cost-effective permitting processes, making it more affordable for people to choose solar energy.
+The project team conducted rigorous research and analysis of existing best practices among authorities having jurisdiction (AHJs) throughout California to design streamlined solar permitting packages ideally structured for AHJs nationwide.
+The goal was to provide standardized and cost-effective permitting processes, making it more affordable for people to choose solar energy.
 Currently, jurisdictional variations in permitting and regulatory procedures can add nearly $1 per watt to system costs.

 Program at a Glance